Start Saving For The Holidays

 While employees can always use their bonuses and 13th month pay to cover for the holiday expenses, I think that it’s better to use that extra money to pay for debts or to buy an investment.

 Moreover, for freelancers and business owners like me, we have the “unfortunate luck” of giving away Christmas bonuses instead of receiving them.
-Which makes it very important for us to really plan our finances for the approaching holidays.
+This makes it very important for us to really plan our finances for the approaching holidays.

 Which really brings us to the point of this article – to start saving for a “holiday fund”.